 What are the symptoms of diabetic neuropathy?

 Your symptoms depend on which nerves are injured.
-You may not be able to feel pain, especially in your feet.
-This can lead to serious infections, because sores or other problems may not get treated.
+Early symptoms are often pain, burning, and tingling in your feet.
+This can lead to numbness and serious infections because sores or other problems may not get treated.

 Other symptoms may include: